mesneym/beginner_tutorials/README.md

   rosbag info record.bag
 ```

-To play recorded messages, open two terminals, add package to workspace and run
+To play recorded messages, open terminal, add package to workspace and follow the instructions
-instructions in the different terminals.
+given below

+Run listener node
 ```
 rosrun beginner_tutorials listner
 ```

+Open a new terminal to, add package to workspace and enter the following to play recorded
+messages
 ```
 rosbag play record.bag